pyx-project/pyx/manual/path.rst

 Class :class:`path` --- PostScript-like paths
 ---------------------------------------------

-.. _path:path:

-.. module:: path

 .. class:: path(*pathitems)

    This class represents a PostScript like path consisting of the path elements *pathitems*.

-   All possible path items are described in Sect. :ref:`path:pathitem`.
+   All possible path items are described in Sect. :ref:`path_pathitem`.
 Note that there are restrictions on the first path element and likewise on each path element after a :class:`closepath` directive.
 In both cases, no current point is defined and the path element has to be an instance of one of the following